crg2kvm/portfolio/Data Fundamentals/README.md

 ### Naive Bayes

 This notebook includes exercises on basic probability, conditional probability, joint probability, and Bayes' Theorem.
 The notebook also includes a data visualization task, where a dataset is loaded containing hippocampus volumes of individuals, creating scatter plots to observe correlations between left and right hippocampus volumes, differentiated by dementia status.
 A Naive Bayes classifier is used to leverage these probabilities to classify dementia status based on hippocampus volume data.
+### KNN and K Means Cluster

+This project involves implementing K-Nearest Neighbors (KNN) and K-Means Clustering algorithms to analyze and classify various datasets.
+For the 2D data points, K-Means Clustering initializes cluster centers, assigns data points to the nearest clusters, and iteratively updates the cluster centers until convergence, minimizing intra-cluster distances.
+Additionally, the K-Means algorithm is applied to the MNIST dataset, identifying and visualizing cluster centers representing different digit groups.
+The KNN classifier categorizes new data points based on their proximity to the nearest neighbors in the training set.